Lukaku and Ibrahimovic escape additional punishment following Milan derby clash in Coppa Italia | Goal.com

 The press release from the Italian Sports Judge confirmed the bookings received at the time were the only punishments recorded, meaning Lukaku and Ibrahimovic escaped additional bans following an extraordinary clash just before half-time in the derby, which Inter went on to win 2-1 thanks to a last-minute Christian Eriksen free kick.

-The president of the Italian FA (FIGC) has now stated that the prosecutor has requested the referee's report, however, and that further investigation will take place, meaning additional punishments could be doled out.
+The president of the Italian FA (FIGC) has now stated that the prosecutor has requested the referee's report, however, and that further investigation will take place, meaning additional punishments could be handed out.

-"What we saw was not pleasant and must be questioned," FIGX supremo Gabriele Gravina said, as per ANSA "From a regulatory point of view, the referee highlighted what he saw on the pitch, now the prosecutor will acquire the report to understand what the disqualifications refer to.
+"What we saw was not pleasant and must be questioned," FIGC supremo Gabriele Gravina said, as per ANSA.
+"From a regulatory point of view, the referee highlighted what he saw on the pitch, now the prosecutor will acquire the report to understand what the disqualifications refer to.
 If no indications related to specific facts emerge, the prosecutor will take the measures he deems appropriate."

 Tempers flared up just before the break after Lukaku took exception to a foul by Milan defender Alessio Romagnoli.
 Ibrahimovic stepped in and squared up to the furious Belgian, with the pair going head to head while exchanging heated words.